-F 305 FRENCH AND FRANCOPHONE CIVILIZATION AND CULTURE (3)
+F 305 THE FRANCOPHONE WORLD OUTSIDE OF FRANCE (3)

-This course is a study of the social institutions and ways of life in present day France and the francophone world, focusing on cultural and linguistic identity as well as changing family structures and the challenges in increasingly multi-ethnic societies.
-Discussions are based on a variety of authentic sources: internet, books, reviews, recordings, and interviews.
-Aural/oral/reading and writing skills are emphasized.
-Prerequisites: French 302 or the equivalent.
-This course does not fulfill a WE.
+This course introduces students to the social institutions and ways of life in the present-day French-speaking world in Africa and the Caribbean, focusing on cultural and linguistic identity as well as changing family structures, customs, and the challenges within increasingly multi-ethnic societies.
+Discussions are based on a variety of authentic sources: novels, internet, books, reviews, recordings, and interviews.
+This course is taught in English and fulfills a Cultural Diversity requirement of the WE.
+Prerequisite: E 102